plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 * one installation anchor must be resolved;
 * the definition’s Text Value and Native Value capabilities must be examined;
 * its DOM-to-Jivs event handlers must be attached;
-* its field presentation must be selected and installed;
+* its field presentation and ARIA behavior must be installed independently;
 * the completed installation must be recorded on the anchor element.

 `IEditorInstaller` coordinates these operations for one supplied element and `IFieldValueHost`.
 It does not discover editor elements or interpret SimpleDom attributes.